 PNP Transistor Construction and Symbol

-The construction can be understood by visualizing two diodes connected one after the other.
+The construction can be understood by visualizing two diodes connected one after the other (see the above figure).
 The meeting point of the two diodes (cathode) becomes the base terminal and the two anodes at the extremes become the emitter and collector of the NPN transistor.

 The symbol of the PNP transistor is the same as fig. One thing to note here is the current direction in both NPN and PNP transistors.
 This helps a lot while solving numerical problems.